 Amazon Lightning Deals are limited-time promotions that are further limited to one per customer.
 The items have set quantities, so Lightning Deals end when the promotion period runs out or the item sells out, whichever comes first.

-SEE ALSO: When Is Amazon Prime Day 2020?
+SEE ALSO: When Is Amazon Prime Day?

 How Do Amazon Lightning Deals Work?

-Lightning deals are available one per customer, until the promotion period ends — usually about 5 hours — or the item is sold out.
+Lightning Deals have a particular start time and are available one per customer, until the promotion period ends or the item is sold out.
+They often last for about six hours.
 When you add one to your cart, you have 15 minutes to complete your order to redeem the discount.
-To ensure you don't miss a deal you're interested in, you can begin watching a deal up to 24 hours ahead of time.
+If you don't check out within that time, the discount expires and another shopper gets a chance to claim the deal.